Jumpscale/ays9/docs/walkthroughs/AYS_client.md

 In order to interact with AYS you will typically need a JWT, unless the RESTful API is not protected with ItsYou.online.

-Options to get a JWT: https://github.com/Jumpscale/ays9/tree/master/docs/Howto/Get_JWT
+> See [Start AYS](../gettingstarted/startays.md) in [Getting Started](../gettingstarted/README.md) for more details about how AYS uses ItsYou.online to protect its RESTful API.

-First get/create an API key for the ItsYou.online organization used to protect you AYS server, and copy the name of the organization and the secret into environment variables:
+First get/create an API key for the ItsYou.online organization used to protect your AYS server, and copy the name of the organization and the secret into environment variables:
 ```bash
 CLIENT_ID="ays-organization"
 SECRET=:"..."
 ```

-Using the AYS RESTfull API:
+Using the AYS RESTfull API from the command line you get the JWT:
 ```bash
 JWT1=$(curl -d 'grant_type=client_credentials&client_id='"$CLIENT_ID"'&client_secret='"$SECRET"'&response_type=id_token' https://itsyou.online/v1/oauth/access_token)
 echo $JWT1
 ```

-Export JWT1 so you can access it from the JumpScale interactive shell:
+Export `JWT1` so you can access it from the JumpScale interactive shell, from which you will be connecting to the AYS server:
 ```bash
 export JWT1
 ```

-Or alternativelly in Python:
+An alternative way to get a JWT is using Python code:
 ```python
 import os
 import requests